WBT (AM): North Carolina Tar Heels

 Also in 2006, WBT lost the North Carolina Tar Heels to all sports WFNZ.
 Sales director Steve Sklenar said the games pre-empted John Hancock's show and, during the ACC Tournament, Rush Limbaugh.
 WBT wanted the games, Sklenar said, but the pre-emptions cost the station advertising revenue.
 The Tar Heels had aired on WBT from 1977 to 1991, and returned to the station in 1995.
 According to Cullie Tarleton, who ran the station at that time, putting the Tar Heels on WBT was largely the idea of longtime coach Dean Smith, who wanted to tell recruits from the New York City area that their parents would be able to listen to the games.

 On May 5, 2012, WBT signed back on with the Tar Heel Sports Network to be Charlotte's main carrier of the Tar Heels.
-After WRFX carried night basketball games for several years, WNOW-FM took over up until this year.
+After WRFX carried night basketball games for several years, WNOW-FM took over until 2012.
 With this switch back, games can now be heard all up and down the Eastern Seaboard at night, as WBT's clear channel signal can be heard from "Maine to Miami".

 Programming changes

 On June 8, 2012, WBT announced that The Brad and Britt Show, hosted by Brad Krantz and Britt Whitmire of WPTK in Raleigh, would be taking over the afternoon slot from Vince Coakley effective July 2.
 Krantz and libertarian Richard Spires had a show on WBT prior to 2003.
 In June 2013, the show moved to 6 pm-9 pm; Hancock would take over the 3 pm-6 pm afternoon drive slot, where he remained until semi-retiring in October 2019, after nearly 30 years at WBT.

 On November 15, 2013, both WBT and WBTV were dedicated with a North Carolina historic marker at the corner of Tryon Street and Third Street.
-The Wilder Building, which was demolished in 1983, hosted the WBT's studios from 1924–1955.
+The Wilder Building, which was demolished in 1983, hosted the WBT's studios from 1924 to 1955.
 The sign reads "WBT/WBTV – Oldest broadcast stations in North Carolina established 1922.
 WBT radio long hosted live country music.
 WBTV sign-on, July 15, 1949.
 Studios here until 1955."

 On March 3, 2014, WBT again dropped CBS News and returned to ABC News.
 In making the move, the station cited the stronger resources ABC's reporters provides to WBT's local programming compared to CBS and Fox News Radio.